Skip to Main Content

 York College and CUNY Graduate School of Public Health and Health Policy 4+1 Program

 Students admitted to the Public Health Program who have completed a minimum of 75 total credits and who have earned at least a 3.2 overall GPA may be eligible to participate in the 4+1 Program.
 This program will allow York College Public Health students to take up to 12 credits of graduate level courses at CUNY SPH during their junior and senior years, with courses counting for both undergraduate and graduate credits (depending on equivalency requirements) allowing for the completion of a bachelor’s degree from York College and a Master of Public Health (MPH) or Master of Science (MS) degree from CUNY SPH in five years rather than six.
+Interested students should contact their faculty advisor.

 Requirements